Thelema: In the New Testament

 In the original Greek version of the New Testament the word thelema is used 62 or 64 times, twice in the plural (thelemata).
 Here, God's will is always and exclusively designated by the word thelema (θέλημα, mostly in the singular), as the theologian Federico Tolli points out by means of the Theological Dictionary of the New Testament of 1938 ("Your will be done on earth as it is in heaven").
-In the same way the term is used in Paul the Apostle and Ignatius of Antioch.
-For Tolli it follows that the genuine idea of Thelema does not contradict the teachings of Jesus.